zedeus/nitter/README.md

 $ mkdir ./tmp
 ```

-Set your hostname, port, page title and HMAC key in `nitter.conf`, then run
+Set your hostname, port, HMAC key, https (must be correct for cookies), and
+Redis info in `nitter.conf`, run `redis-server --daemonize yes`, then run Nitter
-Nitter by executing `./nitter`.
-You should run Nitter behind a reverse proxy
+by executing `./nitter`.
+You should run Nitter behind a reverse proxy such as
-such as [Nginx](https://github.com/zedeus/nitter/wiki/Nginx) or Apache for
+[Nginx](https://github.com/zedeus/nitter/wiki/Nginx) or Apache for security
-better security.
+reasons.

 To build and run Nitter in Docker:
 ```bash